chukwuagoziesolomon/bestie-server/DEPLOYMENT_MIGRATION_FIX.md

 3. Migrations were applied out of order

 ## Solution Implemented
-Modified `bestyy/restaurant_features/product/migrations/0002_initial.py` to check if the column exists before adding it.
-The migration now:
+Modified all `0002_initial` migrations to check if columns exist before adding them.
+The migrations now:
-1. Checks if `vendor_id` column exists in `product_product` table
+1. Check if each foreign key column exists in their respective tables
-2. Only adds the column if it doesn't exist
+2. Only add columns if they don't exist
-3. Works for both PostgreSQL (production) and SQLite (development)
+3. Work for both PostgreSQL (production) and SQLite (development)
+4. Use `RunPython` operations to safely handle existing columns

+### Migration Strategy
+Each `0002_initial.py` file now:
+- Defines a `check_column_exists()` function for cross-database compatibility
+- Defines an `add_fields_if_not_exist()` function that checks each column before adding
+- Replaces all `AddField` operations with a single `RunPython` operation
+- Keeps all index and constraint operations unchanged

 ## Deployment Steps